nordeck/matrix-meetings/docs/configuration.md

 # optional - if true, bot deletes guest user power level from power level event when guest user leaves the room.
 It makes sure power level is cleaned up if guest user is deactivated later.
 GUEST_USER_DELETE_POWER_LEVEL_ON_LEAVE=true

-# Deprecated!
-Bot uses '/_matrix/client/v3/capabilities' endpoint to get synapse default room version.
-# optional - configure a default room version configured for synapse.
-It is used to make room version specific power levels changes when rooms are created the by the bot.
-It supports room version 12.
-It defaults to room 10 version behaviour.
-The room creator gets power level 150 when the room version is 12.
-DEFAULT_ROOM_VERSION=
 #
 ```